 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.30% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of West Greenwich are very well educated compared to the average community in the nation: 35.38% of adults in West Greenwich have a bachelor's degree or even advanced degree.
+The population of West Greenwich is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.38% of adults in West Greenwich have a bachelor's degree or even advanced degree.

 West Greenwich is a somewhat ethnically-diverse town.
 The people who call West Greenwich home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Greenwich residents report their race to be White, followed by Asian.
 Important ancestries of people in West Greenwich include Italian, English, Irish, French, and Scottish.